wildpeaches/wildpeaches/src/_content/posts/2021-01-17-fun-with-physics.md

 hero:
   url: /assets/img/fun-with-physics/sheldon.jpg
   alt: Still from the series The Big Bang Theory.
 lede: Have you always wanted to be a real physicist like Sheldon Cooper, but didn't want to spend a lot of time studying?
 Here's how you can move to the head of the class without cracking open a single textbook.
+socialImg: /assets/img/fun-with-physics/einstein.jpg
 tags: [math, physics]
 keywords: [physics, simulation, Algodoo, HeuristicLab, Octave]
 ---